Support our mission and become a member today!

 To see pictures and read all about our December 10th Ribbon Cutting Ceremony, check out our post-event page.

-We are thrilled to announce that these homes are now publicly available for sale!
-Our mission has always been to ensure that those who love the McKenzie can afford to live here, and we are excited to invite new and returning families to make Rose Street their home.
+These homes are now for sale!
+Our mission is to ensure that those who love the McKenzie can afford to live here, and we are excited to invite new and returning families to make Rose Street their home.

 Move-In Ready: 3-bedroom, 1.5-bath, 1300 sq. ft. homes designed for modern rural living.